dannsam/xenko-docs/manual/audio/hrtf.md

 # Head-related transfer function (HRTF) audio

 **Head-related transfer function (HRTF)** is an advanced way of rendering audio so that sounds appear to come from a specific point in 3D space, synthesizing binaural audio.
-Whereas standard [spatialized audio](spatialized-audio.md) only simulates sound coming from the left-right and front-back positions, HRTF also simulates vertical sound.
+It provides more realistic audio than standard [spatialized audio](spatialized-audio.md).
 For example, with HRTF, the player can hear whether a character is above or below them.
 This is particularly useful for [VR applications](../virtual-reality/index.md), as it increases immersion.

 Players don't need special hardware to use HRTF.
 However, the effect works much better with headphones than speakers.